JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 It's taken a while to adjust and coordinate with Jake (my personal trainer who's a good friend of mine) on what machines are available, what routines work best with my hectic schedule, etc. But we treated it as a deload week, which meant shorter workouts and more flexibility with figuring things out.
 Jake's really helpful in being flexible on that front.

 Another thing that's been a complete overhaul of my life at home is nutrition.
 As nice as my apartment is, it's still pretty cramped, and the lack of space and sink means weekly meal prep is a logistical nightmare.
 Especially because I've been trying to watch my macros.
 As a result, I decided to take the financial hit and buy pre-made meals from ICON Meals after researching a lot of different companies.
 It's really not that insane to be honest - shipping is free, the meals are freezable, and the pricing is slightly fairer than what Yale Dining would charge.
 What I really like about ICON is that I can easily customize the portion sizes so I match my macros exactly.
-And, after the first batch arrived on Tuesday,
+And, after the first batch arrived on Tuesday, I was hooked.

 ![The 14 ICON meals came vacuum sealed and packaged in dry ice ... how dope is that?!](../uploads/061521_premade_icon_meals_box.jpeg "The 14 ICON meals came vacuum sealed and packaged in dry ice ... how dope is that?!")